zhenzhuzz/zhenzhuzz.github.io/_pages/about.md

 Prior to Tsinghua, I graduated from [**Tianjin University (TJU)**](https://www.tju.edu.cn/english/) in June 2022 with a Bachelor's degree in Mechanical Engineering.
 I am grateful to [**Prof Shuxin Wang**](https://me.tju.edu.cn/faculty_teachers.action?cla=5&teacherid=1460), [**Prof. Yanhui Wang**](https://me.tju.edu.cn/faculty_teachers.action?cla=5&teacherid=1768), and [**Prof. Fujun Wang**](https://me.tju.edu.cn/faculty_teachers.action?cla=5&teacherid=1778) for offering me research experience and opportunities to participate in their programs.

 My research interests lie broadly in **Micro-Nano Fabrication and Measurement**, particularly Semiconductor Manufacturing, Photonics, Nonlinear Optics, and Metasurfaces, and I am seeking a PhD program in this field.
-I am also familiar with **Precision/Intelligent Manufacturing**, including Robotic Machining, Ultrasonic Machining, Signal Processing, Dynamics and Mechanics, Surface Engineering， Physical Mechanism Combined Neural Network -- check my [**publications**](publications) or [**CV (PDF)**](CV_ZhenZhu.pdf) for more information.
+I am also familiar with **Precision/Intelligent Manufacturing**, including Robotic Machining, Ultrasonic Machining, Signal Processing, Dynamics and Mechanics, Surface Engineering，Physical Mechanism Combined Neural Network -- check my [**publications**](publications) or [**CV (PDF)**](CV_ZhenZhu.pdf) for more information.
 I am open to relevant PhD opportunities, so feel free to reach out.

 ## Recent News
 * *Oct, 2024.* **Functionalization and prediction of end milling surface topography based on a quantitative indicator of chatter and forced vibration** under review by **International Journal of Machine Tools and Manufacture** (IF=14, JCR-Q1)!